Department Chair Information

 - accompanied by the Instructional Materials that will be used for the course, to include ancillaries, and an updated syllabus that reflects the Instructional Materials to be used.
 Instructional Materials will become the property of DEET as resources for future course maintenance.

-A meeting with the Content Reviewer and the DEET Instructional Development team is conducted to discuss the process, analyze needs, identify specific timelines, and sign paperwork.
+A face-to-face or virtual meeting with the Content Reviewer and the DEET Instructional Development team is conducted to discuss the process, analyze needs, identify specific timelines, and sign paperwork.

 The completed master course goes through a four-step QA process and is then sent to the Department Chair for approval.
 See Department Chair Master Course Approval Process for more information.